CraftAcademyLabs/ca_course/guides/native_javascript.md

 * once: As you might guess, this indicates that the event will get triggered only once
 * passive: This means that `event.preventDefault()` will be ignored (and usually yield a warning in the console)

 The most common option is `.capture`.
-In fact, it is so common that there’s a shorthand for this: instead of specifying it in the config object, you can just pass in a boolean  like this: `myElement.addEventListener(type, listener,true);`
+In fact, it is so common that there’s a shorthand for this: instead of specifying it in the config object, you can just pass in a boolean  like this: `myElement.addEventListener(type, listener, true);`

 #### Removing a listener